ENI6M4/Socialism/README.md

 <a href="https://mobile.twitter.com/DanielDumbrill/status/1272126247598841858"> - 7 </a>
 <br><a href="https://i.redd.it/i7o00aeyoic41.jpg"> -- Class Warfare </a>
 <br><a href="https://www.youtube.com/watch?v=4QKnrZmvlaA"> -- Art and Capital </a>
-<br><a href="https://player.fm/series/the-blindboy-podcast/abstract-art-and-the-cia"> -- Blindboy podcast: Abstract Art and the CIA </a>
+<br><a href="https://player.fm/series/the-blindboy-podcast/abstract-art-and-the-cia"> -- Abstract Art and the CIA </a>
 <br><a href="https://github.com/chobeat/awesome-critical-tech-reading-list"> -- Critical Tech Reading List </a>
 </p>